 It isn’t the tallest building in the world but it probably still is the tallest ’Twin’ building in the world.

-You may recognise the name Selangor because it is well-known for its pewter ornaments, kitchen ware, homeware, and collectibles.
+You may recognize the name Selangor because it is well-known for its pewter ornaments, kitchenware, homeware, and collectibles.
 Pewter is mainly composed of tin mixed with other metals such as antimony and copper.

-Tin was one of primary drivers for development of Malaysia in the 18th and 19th Century and it was often the Chinese immigrants that mined the tin.
+Tin was one of the primary drivers for the development of Malaysia in the 18th and 19th Century and it was often the Chinese immigrants that mined the tin.

 Kuala Lumpur, and its surrounds, has lots to offer the visitor including delicious food, huge shopping malls, great bars, and nightlife.

 There are also the sights such as the Petronas Twin Towers, Batu Caves (near KL), and KL Tower.

-Kuala Lumpur may be largest city in the state of Selangor but it is not the only city.
+Kuala Lumpur may be the largest city in the state of Selangor but it is not the only city.
 There are about 10 satellite municipalities (cities) that radiate from KL in various districts.

 Coffee has been a part of Malaysian culture for hundreds of years.
 One of the traditional coffees is Ipoh white coffee.